12-week Course Reveals Powerful Proven Strategies To Building A Results-Oriented Team Fast

 I was lost.

-School teaches us this equation, which is reinforced when we start working as an individual contributor.
+School teaches us the equation that individual work in results in a desired outcome.
+This belief is reinforced when we start working as an individual contributor.

 This equation has zero leverage.

 To be an effective leader, you must develop new skills.

 Luckily, I had great mentors.
 After a rough start, I recovered and quickly moved up the ranks.

 At just 26, I became the youngest executive in our industrial business.

 Around that time, I left GE to join NVR as a vice president in the home building industry, a business I had zero experience with.

 Over the next 13 years, I was offered more responsibility every one to two years.